awsdocs/aws-cdk-guide/doc_source/multiple_languages.md

 Props are named similarly to TypeScript, except using `PascalCase`\.

 It is convenient to use the `var` keyword when instantiating a construct, so you don't need to type the class name twice\.
-However, your local code style guide may vary\.\.
+However, your local code style guide may vary\.

 ```
 // Instantiate default Bucket